project-oak/oak/docs/concepts.md

     for the Node to read.
   - A handle for the write half of a channel that the Node should write the corresponding response message(s) to.
+- **HTTP server pseudo-Node**: Provides a 'front door' for external interaction with an Oak Application over HTTP.
+Similar to the gRPC server pseudo-Node, requests sent to the server are delivered to a channel that connects from the pseudo-Node to a Node of the Application.
+As in the case of gRPC server pseudo-Node, a message with only two attached handles is sent over this connection to the serving Node.
 - **Logging pseudo-Node**: Provides a logging mechanism for Nodes under development by including a single inbound channel; anything received on the channel will be logged.
 This Node should only be enabled during application